 Californians have different options when considering bankruptcy.
 It’s possible that Chapter 7 bankruptcy is better for you.
 It’s also possible that Chapter 13 bankruptcy in California best suits your financial situation.

-You should consult an experienced bankruptcy attorney in Encino‚ Glendale or Los Angeles to consider the options.
+You should consult an experienced bankruptcy attorney in Encino‚ Glendale or Woodland Hills to consider the options.
 Trust someone who has been helping people climb out of debt for more than a decade.

-If you need to speak with a bankruptcy attorney in Los Angeles‚ Encino or Glendale‚ contact Cal West Law at (800) 568-0707 for a free consultation.
+If you need to speak with a bankruptcy attorney in Woodland Hills‚ Encino or Glendale‚ contact Cal West Law at (800) 568-0707 for a free consultation.